USS Varuna (1861): Varuna sunk in action

 Farragut assigned 17 warships for the attack on the forts, dividing them into three groups.
 Varuna was one of eight ships in the first group, which was tasked with moving up the eastern side of the river to engage Fort St. Philip.
+Before the action, Farragut had anchor chains fastened to the outside of the ships, serving as a form of makeshift armor for the parts of the ships that contained their engines and machinery.
 Confederate fire opened at around 03:40.
-The lead Union ship was USS Cayuga, who moved towards Fort St. Philip and engaged the ironclads CSS Louisiana and CSS Manassas.
-Varuna fired into the duel, damaging both the Union and Confederate vessels, and USS Oneida came to the aid of Cayuga as well.
-While Oneida held position and fired at the forts, Varuna then broke formation and continued upriver, despite having engine trouble that resulted in low boiler pressure.
-Encountering a group of Confederate gunboats, Varuna fired at them, and continued upriver.
-Varuna was now the leading Union ship, and was spotted by the State of Louisiana gunboat Governor Moore.
-The Union ship could be identified by the color of light she showed on her masthead, as Confederate vessels carried a different color of light.
+Varuna steamed past the forts quickly, with the ship's crew attempting to raise additional steam by burning barrels of pork.
+Visibility was severely limited for both sides during the Union ships' rush upriver.
+Varuna fired upon several Confederate vessels visible to either side, before encountering and firing into an engagement between other ships.
+Varuna's fire caused friendly fire casualties on the Unadilla-class gunboat Cayuga.
+Having broken formation, Varuna continued upriver at full steam, despite having engine trouble with low boiler pressure.
+Now the leading Union ship, she was spotted by the State of Louisiana gunboat Governor Moore.
+Varuna could be identified by red identification light she had on her masthead, as the Confederate vessels used blue lights for this purpose.

 The two ships then began a chase upriver.
+The commander of Governor Moore ordered lights similar to those Varuna displayed on his ship as a ruse.
+When the Confederate vessel caught up with Varuna shortly before daylight, the decoy lights were taken down and Governor Moore opened fire.
 Governor Moore fired with the chase gun on her bow, while Varuna fired with her stern chase gun.
-The gunboat CSS Jackson briefly fired into the melee, but then continued upriver to New Orleans.
+The gunboat CSS Jackson briefly fired into the melee, but she then continued upriver to New Orleans.
 Varuna tried to turn to face her broadside towards Governor Moore, but the move was countered; the two ships fired into each other at a range of 40 yds.
 Governor Moore approached yet closer, but found that her forward gun could not be depressed enough to rake Varuna's deck, so her captain ordered the gun fired through her own deck, with the hole serving as a gun port.
 A second shot through the hole killed three men aboard Varuna and wounded others.